MicrosoftDocs/windows-itpro-docs/windows/deploy/upgrade-analytics-get-started.md

 # Get started with Upgrade Analytics

 This topic explains how to obtain and set up Upgrade Analytics components.
 If you haven’t done so already, see [Upgrade Analytics requirements](https://technet.microsoft.com/itpro/windows/deploy/upgrade-analytics-requirements) for information about requirements for using Upgrade Analytics.
 Also, check out the [Upgrade Analytics blog](https://blogs.technet.microsoft.com/UpgradeAnalytics) for new announcements and helpful tips for using Upgrade Analytics.

+If you are using System Center Configuration Manager, also check out information about how to integrate Upgrade Analytics with Configuration Manager: [Integrate Upgrade Analytics with System Center Configuration Manager](https://docs.microsoft.com/sccm/core/clients/manage/upgrade/upgrade-analytics).

 You can use Upgrade Analytics to plan and manage your upgrade project end to end.
 After you’ve established communications between user computers and Microsoft, Upgrade Analytics collects computer, application, and driver data for analysis.
 This data is used to identify compatibility issues that can block your upgrade and to suggest fixes that are known to Microsoft.